tarantool/memcached/README.md

 Install tarantool package from repository ([described here](http://tarantool.org/download.html)).

-Paste previous example to `/etc/tarantool/instances.enabled/memcached.lua` and start it with `tarantoolctl start memcached`.
+Paste the previous example to `/etc/tarantool/instances.enabled/memcached.lua` and start it with `tarantoolctl start memcached`.

 Then try the following example: